wolfeiq/tokamak-flower-berlin-2026/README.md

 | **Original TORAX/control experiments** | `hfmarl/`, `scripts/`, `configs/`, root `tests/` | Simulation studies and cold-start/control experiments described below |

 The Flower app has its **own environment, lockfile, tests, and launch instructions**.
-Its toy-model demo is not TORAX, does not perform federated RL training, and does not supply additional evidence that federation solves cold start.
-The optional checkpoint reader only reads existing simulation summaries.
-Hosted agent runs use synthetic sites unless separate site services are configured.

 **Open the frontend:** follow the [app quick start](flower-app/README.md#local-frontend).
 **Open the presentation:** `python presentation/serve.py` then visit